Functions of Substitution Tilings as a Jacobian: Introduction

-where $\absolute{T}$ is the area of $T$, and $int(T)$ is the interior of $T$. \end{definition} We study the question whether the function $f_\tau$, of a given tiling of $\R^2$, can be realized as the Jacobian of a biLipschitz homeomorphism of the plane.
-This question is related to the following question about separated nets: Given a separated net $Y\subseteq\R^2$, is it biLipschitz equivalent to $\Z^2$? i.e., is there a bijection $\phi:Y\to\Z^2$ such that $\phi$ and $\phi^{-1}$ are both Lipschitz?
+where $\absolute{T}$ is the volume of $T$, and $int(T)$ is the interior of $T$. \end{definition} We study the question whether the function $f_\tau$, of a given tiling of $\R^d$, can be realized as the Jacobian of a biLipschitz homeomorphism of the space.
+This question is related to the following question about separated nets: Given a separated net $Y\subseteq\R^d$, is it biLipschitz equivalent to $\Z^d$? i.e., is there a biLipschitz bijection $\phi:Y\to\Z^d$?
 The connection between these questions can be divided into two parts.
-First, it was shown by Burago and Kleiner in \cite{BK98} and independently by McMullen in \cite{McM98}, that every separated net is biLipschitz to $\Z^2$ if and only if every $f\in L^\infty(\R^2)$, with $\inf f>0$, can be realized as a Jacobian of a biLipschitz homeomorphism of $\R^2$.
-From this \cite{BK98} and \cite{McM98} deduce that there is a separated net which is not biLipschitz to $\Z^2$.
-Secondly, if $\tau$ is a tiling of the plane, and $Y$ is a separated net which is obtained from $\tau$ by placing one point in each tile, then knowing that $f_\tau$ can be realized as a Jacobian implies that $Y$ is biLipschitz to $\Z^2$ (see \cite{BK02} Lemma $4.1$, and \cite{McM98} Theorem $4.1$).
+First, it was shown by Burago and Kleiner in \cite{BK98} and independently by McMullen in \cite{McM98}, that every separated net is biLipschitz to $\Z^d$ if and only if every function $f\in L^\infty(\R^d)$, with $\inf f>0$, can be realized as a Jacobian of a biLipschitz homeomorphism of $\R^d$.
+From this they deduced that there is a separated net which is not biLipschitz equivalent to $\Z^d$.
+Secondly, if $\tau$ is a tiling of $\R^d$, and $Y$ is a separated net which is obtained from $\tau$ by placing one point in each tile, then knowing that $f_\tau$ can be realized as a Jacobian implies that $Y$ is biLipschitz to $\Z^d$ (see \cite{BK02} Lemma $4.1$, and \cite{McM98} Theorem $4.1$).
+It was shown in \cite{S11} that primitive substitution tilings give rise to separated nets which are biLipshitz equivalent to $\Z^2$.
+In view of the discussion above, McMullen raised the question whether the functions $f_\tau$ are Jacobians.
+This question is answered affirmatively in this paper.

-In this paper we will not consider general functions $f$ but rather only functions which, via Definition \ref{f_tau}, come from tilings with finitely many tiles (see \cite{S09} and reference therein for further definitions).
-To motivate this, recall that every tiling of the plane $\tau$ gives rise to a separated net $Y_\tau$.
-It is easy to verify that any two such nets will be in the same biLipschitz equivalence class.
-We claim that the converse is also true, namely, for every separated net $Y$ one can define a tiling $\tau_Y$ such that any $Y_{\tau_Y}$, and $Y$, are biLipschitz equivalent.
+In this paper we will not consider general functions $f$ but rather only functions which, via Definition \ref{f_tau}, come from tilings of $\R^d$ with finitely many distinct tiles, up to isometry.
+To motivate this, recall that every tiling $\tau$ of $\R^d$ gives rise to a separated net $Y_\tau$, simply by placing a point in each tile.
+It is easy to verify that any two such nets are in the same biLipschitz equivalence class.
+We claim that the converse is also true, namely, for every separated net $Y$ one can define a tiling $\tau_Y$ such that any $Y_{\tau_Y}$ is biLipschitz equivalent to $Y$.
 The tiling $\tau_Y$ can be defined in a similar way to the Voronoi cells.
-Divide the plane to small enough squares $Q$, with respect to the constant that determines the minimal distance between two points in $Y$.
-Now to every $y\in Y$ assign the tile
+Divide the plane to small enough dyadic cubes $Q$, with respect to the constant that determines the minimal distance between two points in $Y$.
+To every $y\in Y$ assign the tile